MiamiOH-CSE274/02_Cpp/README.md

 Simply using the & operand to return the variable 'x' memory address would work.
 Just put the '&' right before the variable name.

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?

+the variable 'p' should be declared as a pointer variable, or  type int*.
+This would allow that variable to hold the memory address of an int variable rather than hold actual data.

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?